massstab/ALIO/readme.md

     python main.py.

-Before running the program, make sure that there is a config.cfg file in the root folder with your OpenAI API key inside.
+Before running the program, make sure that there is a config.conf file in the root folder with your OpenAI API key inside (you can rename the config.conf.example file).
 The file should look like this:

     [auth]
     OPENAI_API_KEY=<your-KEY>